-The Sacred Harp Headquarters and Museum is a lovely vacation site, and makes an excellent addition to a trip to a West Georgia Sacred Harp singing.
+The Sacred Harp Headquarters and Museum offers visitors—interested singers and scholars alike—an unparalleled glimpse into the history of Sacred Harp singing.
+The museum also makes an excellent addition to a trip to a West Georgia Sacred Harp singing.

 At the Museum you can:

-- Peruse copies of extremely rare Sacred Harp books and other shape note songbooks,
+- Peruse copies of rare Sacred Harp and other shape-note songbooks,

 - Explore the library and our collection of books about Sacred Harp history,

 - Listen to and watch audio and video recordings of hundreds of singings,

 - See detailed scrapbooks containing newspaper and magazine clippings from Sacred Harp events through the ages.

 Sacred Harp Museum Committee: Nathan Rees, Jesse P. Karlsberg, and Charlene Wallace.
 Curator: Nathan Rees.
 Assistant Curator: Jesse P. Karlsberg.
 Historical Consultant: Christopher Sawula.

 Donating to the Sacred Harp Museum

 The Sacred Harp Museum gratefully accepts donations of songbooks, correspondence and personal papers, minutes, photographs, audio and video recordings, press clippings, and other material related to Sacred Harp singing.
 Donating such materials to the Sacred Harp Museum ensures that they will be preserved, archived, and made accessible to interested singers and scholars for generations to come.
 The museum features a dehumidifier to ensure the stability of fragile materials.
 The rarest items are protected in a fireproof storage cabinet.